slingann/einr-prework/README.md

 # einr-prework
-stuff from the einr coding and spreadsheet bootcamp
+stuff from the einr coding and spreadsheet bootcamp; mainly for my personal reference